-At High Dyke, five miles south of Grantham, there was a freight-only branch line to Stainby and Sproxton, its sole purpose being to serve the many ironstone quarries in the locality.
+At Highdyke, four miles south of Grantham, there was a freight-only branch line to Stainby and Sproxton, its sole purpose being to serve the many ironstone quarries in the locality.
 From 1916 until 1973 men and locomotives from Grantham Loco brought wagons of ironstone down the branch to sidings beside the main line, marshalled them into trains approaching 1,000 tons in weight, and then hauled these ponderous loads to steelworks in Lincolnshire, Nottinghamshire and South Yorkshire.

 The east coast main line has a nearly continuous descent for 20 miles north from High Dyke, and it is said that once these trains were rolling they would keep going as far as Newark with little effort from the locomotive.
 In fact it was difficult to stop them, for usually there were no brakes on the wagons that could be applied by the driver or the guard while on the move.
 Once under way the only means of keeping speed in check were the vacuum brake on the locomotive and its tender and a manually operated brake on the guard’s brake van at the rear.
 The driver could communicate with the guard, more than 200 yards behind, only by sounding the locomotive’s whistle.
 This was like trying to retard a heavy lorry with nothing more than a handbrake.
-Such trains were restricted to quite low speeds, but even so they required anticipation, skill and coordination between driver and guard to maintain control.
+Such trains were restricted to quite low speeds, but even so they required anticipation and skill from the men on the footplate, and coordination between driver and guard, to maintain control.
 The men knew ‘the road’ and the effects of its gradients and curves on these trains very well, so running past a signal unexpectedly showing danger was rare - but not unknown.
+Signalmen played their part too, by trying to avoid checking these trains' progress on the gradient except when it became essential for the safe working of the railway.

 Up the Branch

 Here is a link to a photograph taken on the branch of No.63930, one of the locomotives equipped with a tablet catcher.
-You can see it projecting from the side of the cab.
+You can see it projecting from the side of the tender.

 An interesting story: one Saturday (it was spring bank holiday), I was up the branch with Driver Jack Bottomley and, being bank holiday, the little engines of the ironstone companies had filled the sidings at Stainby chock-a-block, and even put three of four in a short ‘cripple siding’.
 We went in to pick them up with our heavier tango, and bump, bump, bump, we were off the road on the sleepers.
 I had to get on the shunter's bike to take the single line key to Skillington Road box so that the breakdown train could reach us.
 I remember the fitters pulling the bike up into the carriage when it arrived.
 I also remember the platelayer boss testing the gauge of the engine wheels (trying to blame the loco?), but it turned out the wooden chocks in the rail chairs were rotten and had given way, the rails splaying out.
 Hefty lumps of wood were skilfully and carefully packed under the wheels, and the breakdown engine (another tango - needless to say) pulled us back on at the first attempt; but it took some time to get set up.